eswan0962/icecauldron.github.io/blog.md

 ###### 08.03.2021

-How long have I been stairing at your shoes
+How long have I been staring at your shoes

 as I lie on the floor where you sat a few days ago